OneWayTech/vue-datatable-component/README.md

 so diving into `src/` to make it meets your needs is highly recommended

 #### Example
-See [here](https://kenberkeley.github.io/vue-datatable-component/example), the source is in `example/`
+See [here](https://kenberkeley.github.io/vue-datatable-component/example.html), source in `example.html`
+> I prefer to inspect it with [devtools](https://github.com/vuejs/vue-devtools)

 #### Requirement
 * Vue 1.x